 Google Trends is the best tool for checking this.

-With keyword terms like the ‘Olympics’ and ‘Christmas’ it is obvious that they are popular during the event but have less interest outside it.
+With keywords like the ‘Olympics’ and ‘Christmas’ it’s obvious that they are popular during the event but have less interest outside it.

 But now let’s take a look at the topic ‘weight loss motivation.’

-But the key is to look at the overall movement of the graph (removing the peaks and troughs) and look for:
+is to look at the overall movement of the graph (removing the peaks / troughs) and look for consistent interest.

 Weight loss motivation certainly has that.